 Developing the nutrient criteria that will protect the waters of the state requires significant analysis of water quality data.
 It also requires input from citizens concerned with the impact of implementation of nutrient criteria.
 With this in mind, a plan for developing nutrient criteria in Missouri was developed in 2005 and is presented here.
 There is also an update of the proposed schedule for development.

 Nutrient criteria for lakes and reservoirs were adopted as part of the water quality standards rule in October 2009.
 The part of the rule applicable to nutrients is at 10CSR 20-7.031(4)(N), on page 16.
 The department has drafted a policy for implementation of the rule.
 In August, 2011, EPA denied approval of a substantial part of this rule, expressing some technical issues with the criteria that were introduced.
 The department is in the process of addressing these concerns, with the goal of including them as part of ongoing revisions to the water quality standards.
-A reply has been drafted that includes a proposed revised rule.
-Data and information for numeric nutrient criteria for lakes and reservoirs.
+The department is currently amending 10 CSR 20-7.031 to include numeric nutrient criteria for lakes and reservoirs.
 Documents associated with this rulemaking can be found on the Water Protection Program's Rules in Development webpage.

 Rivers and Streams